Ancillary Committees

 IRB ID #: IRBAC008

-CRORS ancillary review is required for new studies involving an investigator-held IND or IDE and for amendments to the studies.
+IITS-U ancillary review is required for new studies involving an IND or IDE held by a University of Miami Investigator.

-Before the initial ancillary approval, the PI must contact CRORS for a monitoring cost estimate and to discuss the monitoring plan for the study.
+Before the initial ancillary approval, the PI should contact IITS-U (iitsu@miami.edu) to discuss the monitoring plan for the study.

 Contacts: